COVID-19 POLICY, PROCEDURES AND RISK ASSESSMENT

 - Fully Closed No one on site except proprietors, members of the Viking Leadership Team or premises staff.

-We are currently operating at 2.
-Open Business as usual: with caveats – no/limit on visitors or trips.
+We are currently operating at 1.
+Fully Open Business as usual: no travel or trip restrictions.

 RUNNING THE TRUST - ASSESSING THE RISK